 Matthew currently enjoys a busy career as a chamber musician and soloist.
-Recent
+Matthew

-Matthew has recorded four CDs for the EM Records label with the violinist Rupert
+Matthew has recorded seven CDs for the EM Records label with the violinist Rupert

 Marshall-Luck.
 The first disc, a recording of English Violin Sonatas by Arthur Bliss,